irdof321/pokemon-yellow-bot/README.md

   - State modeling
   - Decision logic
   - Action execution
-- Use of a **Large Language Model (LLM)** as a **high-level decision engine / planner**
+- Randomized battle generation as a cheap, storage-free way to produce effectively unlimited training scenarios from a handful of captured fixtures, instead of a large pre-generated dataset
-- Informal evaluation, during development, of where LLM-based decision-making helps or hurts in a deterministic system
+- Originally, use of a **Large Language Model (LLM)** as a high-level decision engine/planner, and informally evaluating where that helps or hurts in a deterministic system, still available via `read.py` but no longer the active direction

 Pokémon is used strictly as a **technical testbed**, not as an end goal.